 Managing multiple accounts through the same IP address can also be frowned upon.
 Social media websites might block IPs and accounts for security reasons.

 The only real way to avoid consistent bans is to use proxies, which is why most Pinterest bots provide the ability to use them.
 Proxies are essentially devices that the bot connects before connecting to the social media website.
 They then see traffic coming from the proxy instead of the real machine.

 As a result, using proxies circumvent the usual limits on account creation and management.
 Additionally, if the proxy provider has enough IPs around the world, they can be localized to arouse even less suspicion.

 For every Pinterest bot, the best proxies are social media proxies.
 These are residential IPs (coming from regular internet users' devices) scattered across the globe.

 Unfortunately, many providers sell either shared proxies or ones that change IPs automatically with each request.
 That means the social media site would see your IP address constantly changing and would likely ban you as well.

 At Metrow, we’ve handpicked a pool of social media proxies and added a few features to make them more suitable for Pinterest bots.
 Most importantly, we have added sticky sessions that allow our users to use the same IP address for up to 30 minutes, which greatly reduces the likelihood of a ban.

-Pinterest bots are a great way to quickly build up a social media profile.
-Out of the 5 we’ve reviewed in this list, there will be a Pinterest automation tool for everyone.
+Pinterest bots are a great way to build up your social media presence and increase referral traffic without spending hours manually interacting with other users.
+Out of the five, we’ve reviewed in this list, there will be a Pinterest automation tool for everyone.
 Now, armed with all the best botting features, all it takes is having good content.

 Yet, Pinterest automation shouldn’t ever be done without proxies.
 The risk of getting a ban is so high that it’s nearly inevitable.
 All the hard work and content will thus go to waste.